lexi-squid-ding/lexi-squid-ding.github.io/_pages/about.md

 At **[Cash App](https://cash.app/)**, I am currently a **Staff Machine Learning Engineer** on a new platform team that enables credit and underwriting decisions for several financial products responsible for over 60% of Cash App's total revenue.
 My professional passion is **getting ML into production software so that it can enable better customer experiences**- whether through making personalized offers for financial products, or explaining the results of ML decisions in a digestible way.

-I graduated from Harvard College in 2017 and have 5 years of experience at the intersection of ML, Product and Software Engineering.
-My experience with ML began during my college research in computational neuroscience.
+I graduated from Harvard College in 2017 and have 5 years of practical experience at the intersection of ML, Product and Software Engineering.
+My first hands-on experience with ML was during my college research in computational neuroscience.
 In my first job in consulting for **[Booz Allen Hamilton](https://www.boozallen.com/)** in DC, I began applying ML to real-world problems at the Department of Transportation and US Air Force.

 I moved to NYC to wear many hats as a Field Product Data Scientist at **[Enigma Technologies](https://enigma.com/)**, a Series C startup (at the time), because I wanted a greater amount of product ownership, and dove into developing an ML-first product, including software development cycles and product iteration.